Australia So Much to See

 Conostylis setigera, (Red form photographed) Bristly Cottonheads

 Flowers have a furry exterior and are in a tight cluster on the end of a stem, usually yellow, Conostylis setigera can be found in yellow or red.
 The flower heads shown above are closed, and may have yellow flowers when open.
-Thin strap shaped leaves have hairy bristles along the edges
+Thin strap shaped leaves have hairy bristles along the edges.
+This is a very small plant.

 Spring